jesspencer/cautious-lamp/README.md

 * - lpthw.web

 ## Questions?
 Comments!
-If you have comments for how to make this project better do a pull [request] (https://github.com/jesspencer/cautious-lamp/pulls)
+If you have comments for how to make this project better do a [pull request], (https://github.com/jesspencer/cautious-lamp/pulls)

 ## CREATOR
 **Jessica Spencer**